 In addition, a large number of our government contracts are fixed price contracts.
-As a result, we may not be able to recover for any cost overruns.
+While we often benefit from cost savings on these contracts, we may not be able to recover for any cost overruns.
 These fixed price contracts require us to estimate the total project cost based on preliminary projections of the project's requirements.
 The financial viability of any given project depends in large part on our ability to estimate these costs accurately and complete the project on a timely basis.
 In the event our costs on these projects exceed the fixed contractual amount, we will be required to bear the excess costs.
 These additional costs adversely affect our financial condition and results of operations.
 Moreover, certain of our government contracts are subject to termination or renegotiation at the convenience of the government, which could result in a large decline in our net sales in any given quarter.
 Our inability to address any of the foregoing concerns or the loss or renegotiation of any material government contract could seriously harm our business, financial condition and results of operations.

-THE MARKETS IN WHICH WE OPERATE ARE HIGHLY COMPETITIVE AND HAVE MANY MORE ESTABLISHED COMPETITORS.
+Our Target Markets are Highly Competitive.
 We compete with numerous other companies in our target markets and we expect such competition to increase due to technological advancements, industry consolidations and reduced barriers to entry.
 Increased competition is likely to result in price reductions, reduced gross margins and loss of market share, any of which could seriously harm our business, financial condition and results of operations.
 Many of our competitors have far greater name recognition and greater financial, technological, marketing and customer service resources than we do.
 This may allow them to respond more quickly to new or emerging technologies and changes in customer requirements.
 It may also allow them to devote greater resources to the development, promotion, sale and support of their products than we can.
-Recent consolidations of end users, distributors and manufacturers in our target markets have further exacerbated this problem.
+Recent consolidations of end users, distributors and manufacturers in our target markets has further exacerbated this problem.
 As a result of the foregoing factors, we may not be able to compete effectively in our target markets and competitive pressures could adversely affect our business, financial condition and results of operations.

-WE CANNOT BE CERTAIN OF OUR ABILITY TO ATTRACT AND RETAIN KEY PERSONNEL AND DO NOT CURRENTLY HAVE EMPLOYMENT CONTRACTS WITH ANY OF OUR KEY PERSONNEL.
+We Depend on Key Personnel for Our Success.
 Due to the specialized nature of our business, we are highly dependent on the continued service of our executive officers and other key management, engineering and technical personnel, particularly Joel Slutzky, our Chief Executive Officer and Chairman of the Board, and Gregory A. Miner, our Chief Operating Officer and Chief Financial Officer.
 We do not have any employment contracts with any of our officers or key employees.
 The loss of any of these persons would seriously harm our development and marketing efforts, and would adversely affect our business.
 Our success will also depend in large part upon our ability to continue to attract, retain and motivate qualified engineering and other highly skilled technical personnel.
 Competition for employees, particularly development engineers, is intense.
 We may not be able to continue to attract and retain sufficient numbers of such highly skilled employees.
 Our inability to attract and retain additional key employees or the loss of one or more of our current key employees could adversely affect upon our business, financial condition and results of operations.